Internal Control and Risk Management

 One of the features of our internal audit system is that we exchange information closely with the Audit & Supervisory Board Members, striving to reinforce coordination.
 Audit results and the status of improvements are reported to the President, directors with related responsibilities and the Executive Committee after each audit.
 A summary of the audit results is reported to the Board of Directors twice a year to advance PDCA management of audit operations.
 Reports are also provided to the Executive Committee to facilitate the sharing of information with business execution departments.

-In order to continue providing our customers with safe and reliable products, Lion has appointed a Director Responsible for Risk Management who comprehensively controls and supervises risk for the whole Lion Group.
-Appropriate countermeasures for the management of risk related to the environment, quality assurance, and accidents and disasters are formulated in advance by the Sustainability Promotion Meeting, CS/PL Committee, and Safety, Hygiene and Disaster Prevention Meeting, respectively, and deliberated by the Executive Committee when necessary.
-Each plant is certified with ISO 14001 or operates based on ISO 14001 and works proactively to maintain and improve quality management and environmental conservation.
 In the case of a physical emergency, such as a natural disaster or accident, in accordance with the Emergency Response System (a system of manuals outlining countermeasures against earthquakes or influenza and other infectious diseases), we report the relevant facts to the President and Audit & Supervisory Board members.
 At the same time, the directors of relevant departments collect all pertinent information, formulate response measures, clarify causes, determine countermeasures and submit reports on these actions to the Executive Committee and the Board of Directors.

-- Product quality and value
+- Product quality risks

-- Exchange rate fluctuations
+- Exchange rate risks

-- Major lawsuits
+- Major lawsuit risks

-- Earthquakes and other natural disasters
+- Major earthquake and other natural disaster risks

 Business Continuity Plans (BCPs)

-Lion works to build and maintain systems to minimize damage and to ensure the continuation of business operations so that it can provide products to customers even in the event of a major earthquake, outbreak of infectious disease (pandemic) or other such contingency.
+Lion works to build and maintain systems to minimize damage and to ensure the continuation of business operations so that it can provide products to customers even in the event of a major earthquake, storm or flood damage, an outbreak of infectious disease (pandemic) or other such contingency.
 We will set up a task force and respond according to the “Manual on Countermeasures for Earthquake Disaster” when a major earthquake occurs, and according to the “Manual on Countermeasures against Novel Influenza and Other Infectious Diseases” if a pandemic due to a novel influenza virus or other infectious disease is foreseen.
 We will judge whether or not to activate a BCP according to the scale and other conditions of the disaster.
 If a BCP is activated, our system is designed to give top priority to businesses that supply consumer products.
 A summary of countermeasures to risks that may have a serious impact on our business is reported to the Executive Committee annually.